FAQs

 How can an agnostic go to church?

 By private automobile, bicycle or on foot.
 Seriously, this is one of the things about us that puzzles people.
 Why would an agnostic (atheist, humanist…) go to church?
 We give people a place to explore and grow spiritually and to practice social justice.
-We provide religious education for their children.
 Finally, there is the social aspect of a church.
 Even agnostics like potlucks.